Howling VI: The Freaks: Cast

+Production

+Howling VI: The Freaks marked the first time a Howling film had been shot in the United States since the original.
+Much of the effects work by artist Todd Masters was cut due to director Hope Perello who stated the effects didn't advance the story or the characters and that Perello was looking to make a more psychological and character based horror film than a visceral one.

 Release

-The film was released on VHS by International Video Entertainment in 1989.
+The film was released on VHS by International Video Entertainment in 1991.
 Artisan Home Entertainment and Timeless Media Group later released this film along with Howling V: The Rebirth as a double feature on DVD and as a triple feature with Howling IV: The Original Nightmare and Howling V: The Rebirth on DVD and Blu-ray.